 While the incidence of motorcycle accidents (4.5%) and bicycle accidents (5.9%) out of all collisions in Turlock occur less frequently, the damage and injury that result can be severe.
 Both bicyclists and motorcyclists have no protection as car drivers and passengers do.
 In addition, motorcycles and bicycles are often not visualized by motorists.

-Motorcycle riders in California are able to split lanes, riding along the line both on highways and lesser roads.
-Car and truck drivers need to be on the outlook for this in order to avoid an accident.
+Motorcycle riders in California can split lanes, riding along the line both on highways and lesser roads.
+Car and truck drivers need to be on the outlook for this to avoid an accident.
 Bicyclists may not be visible, particularly in the dark if no bicycle lights are used.
 Special attention is needed on rural roads where lighting is not available.About Our Office

-As Turlock car accident lawyers, my staff and I get to know our clients and remain friends with many long after their case are resolved.
-I strongly believe this is particularly helpful at the beginning of our relationship.
+As Turlock car accident lawyers, my staff and I get to know our clients and remain friends with many long after their cases are resolved.
+I firmly believe this is particularly helpful at the beginning of our relationship.
 Claims are not limited to the vehicles involved in a crash or the damage that is done.
 They are about the people whose lives were radically changed, at least for a while.

 I love the law and the work I do and the chance I have to help my clients during difficult times in their lives.
 While I specialize in serious, significant accidents, if you were involved in a less severe accident, I can recommend another attorney in Turlock.
 Give me a call, and I will offer friendly, free advice no matter the size or complexity of your accident.